EqualFiLabs/UA2/docs/runbook-sepolia.md

 UA2_PROXY_ADDR=0xDEPLOYED_ADDRESS

 # 4. Verify with a read-only call (no calldata flag for zero-arg functions)
+#    Leave `--calldata` off entirely when the selector takes no arguments.
 sncast --account "$NAME" \
   call \
   --contract-address "$UA2_PROXY_ADDR" \